WizardOfOgz/atom-handler/README.md

 - `atm://open?url=file:///path/to/file&line=42&column=7`
 - `atm://open?url=file://%2Fpath%2Fto%2Fother  # URL-encoded slashes (/)`

 These URLs may be opened from a browser or from the command line using the system `open` command.
+See the [Integrations](#Integrations) section below for use with popular platforms and frameworks.

 ## URL Encoding